harowo/projects/python/ROCK_PAPER_SCISSORS.md

-# Build a Ping Pong Game
+# Build a simple Rock Paper Scissors game

 In this project, you will create a game of rock paper scissors in python.
 (Beginner-friendly)